sam301100/CS-648-Assignment6/README.md

-# Assignment_6

-# Assignment Summary:
+# CS 660 : Assignment6

-Basic JavaScript concepts have been implemented in this assignment.
-Used Javacsript to create various applications which are as follows:
+In this assignment Javascript is used to create various applications like:

 * Larger or Smaller
 * Coin Flip